Marcell Ozuna Player Props: Braves vs. Cubs

-On Friday, Marcell Ozuna (.579 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 2:20 PM ET.
+Marcell Ozuna -- with a slugging percentage of .703 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves against the Chicago Cubs, with Javier Assad on the hill, on August 5 at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Angels.
+He notched a home run while going 1-for-3 in his previous game against the Cubs.

 Marcell Ozuna Game Info & Props vs. the Cubs